fjordski/tpu/README.md

 # trash-pandas-web-app

-> A interactive website for the Trash Pandas ultimate team.
+> A web app for the Trash Pandas ultimate team.
+Uses Vue.js and Firebase~

 ## Build Setup